Natural Resources Field Trip

 Where: Bunker Hills Regional Park, Andover

-How: Visit our informational flyer (PDF) to register online or mail us your registration by filling out the provided registration form: 550 Bunker Lake Boulevard NW, Andover, MN 55304.
+How: Visit our informational flyer (PDF) Opens a New Window. to register online or mail us your registration by filling out the provided registration form: 550 Bunker Lake Boulevard NW, Andover, MN 55304.
 Email Kim Ferguson or call at 763-324-3495 with registration questions.
 More registration details provided below.
-Registration deadline is March 15.
+Registration deadline is February 15.

 Field Trip Objectives